stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

 ## The difficult parts

-There have been little bumps here and there while writing this parser
+There have been little bumps here and there while writing this parser.
+This is the first time I've implemented one, especially one that fits in the context of a compiler.

 ### C-like languages